eviltester/TestingApp/java/testingapps/restlisticator/src/main/resources/uk/co/compendiumdev/restlisticator/documentation/documentation.md

 - `/users/{username}/password` - amend a User's password
 - `/users/{username}/apikey` - amend a User's api key
 - `/feature-toggles` - `superadmin` can toggle app features on and off

+The end points may be nested in a sub path e.g. `/listicator/heartbeat`

+Check with your system admin to find out how the application has been configured.

 ---